 If you’re still manually typing receipt data into spreadsheets, you’re wasting hours every week.
-After testing expense management tools with AI-powered OCR for my own business, I found some that genuinely transform the process from tedious data entry to instant automation.
+The latest expense management tools with AI-powered OCR genuinely transform the process from tedious data entry to instant automation.

 The best expense management tools now use AI to scan receipts, extract line items, categorize expenses automatically, and sync directly with your accounting software.
 But with pricing ranging from free tiers to $500+ monthly minimums, choosing the right one matters.

-I tested Veryfi, Nanonets, ABBYY FineReader, and Google Document AI with real expense workflows for small teams.
+This guide covers Veryfi, Nanonets, ABBYY FineReader, and Google Document AI across typical expense workflows for small teams.
 Here’s what actually works.

 | Tool | Best For | Starting Price | Rating |